 Pullmantur filed for bankruptcy protection in June as a result of the COVID-19 pandemic.
 Monarch, together with older sister Sovereign, were reportedly stripped of their interior fittings and artwork in Genoa.
-The ship is currently sailing the Mediterranean and will reportedly be sent to the breakers soon.
+In late July, the ship arrived at the breakers in Aliaga and will be scraped alongside Sovereign.

 What Made It Special: Sovereign was built in 1988 as Royal Caribbean's Sovereign of the Seas.
 The largest new purpose-built cruise ship at the time, Sovereign ushered in the concept of the multi-story atrium flanked with glass elevators that would become a staple of the Royal Caribbean fleet for decades.

 Sovereign of the Seas was transferred to Pullmantur in November of 2008 and embarked on its first voyage for the line in the spring of 2009.
-Like Monarch, it was stripped of all valuable fittings in Genoa in June 2020 as a result of the COVID-19 pandemic and is reportedly on the way to be broken up.
+Like Monarch, it was stripped of all valuable fittings in Genoa in June 2020 as a result of the COVID-19 pandemic.
+Scrapping began in August 2020, and the ship was totally demolished by February 2021.